origedit/rottent/readme.md

 # Rottent

-a minimal interpreted programming language based on Mouse, a language by Peter Grogono.
+a minimal interpreted programming language.

 a program in rottent consists of ascii characters which separately perform small actions. unlike mouse, the language uses a hack to support variables with long names.